 Our quotes are a firm price, so there are no unexpected costs.
 Our quotes take into consideration mobilization, demobilization, crew expenses, airport fees, and other aviation-related fees.
-This includes selecting refueling locations and base airports that have sufficiently long runways, and that also carry aviation gas.
+Consideration also goes into selecting refueling locations and base airports that have sufficiently long runways that also provide proper-grade aviation fuel.

 Our quotes include payment terms to ensure that the client's expectations on this aspect are consistent with ours.
 We have also introduced a discount methodology for those clients that are able to provide us with some form of up-front deposit.
 This allows us to reduce our financing burden for fuel, maintenance, etc. so we are happy to pass those savings on to our clients.
+Our standard payment terms are Net-30 days from receipt of imagery.